 Discover new favorites with the chef’s personal selections for the day.
 This “Master’s Choice Course” uses an exciting mix of ingredients, preparation and presentation.
-Hoshi is proud to welcome innovative news chefs that deliver the delightful essence of Japan through authentic washoku cuisine.
+Houshi is proud to welcome innovative news chefs that deliver the delightful essence of Japan through authentic washoku cuisine.
 Meals are served inside the guest rooms for a private and relaxing dining experience.

-This “Hoshi Standard Course” is a classic seasonal kaiseki meal.
+This “Houshi Standard Course” is a classic seasonal kaiseki meal.
 Guests can appreciate elegant interpretations of familiar recipes with careful attention to seasonal themes and flavors.
 Dishes are prepared by specialists assigned to simmer, grill, and fry.
 Our cooks approach their kitchen duties with pride and diligence under the supervision of a Master Chef.
 Please enjoy the best of each season in the Hokuriku area.
 Our staff will explain the origin and meaning of each dish on behalf of the Chef.

 Immerse yourself in serenity.
 Take a quiet moment inside a perfect blend of quiet nature and elegant Japanese design.